-Table 32 Virtual Drive Policies
+Table 33 Virtual Drive Policies

 Property Description Access The access policy for the virtual drive.
 The options are Read/Write , Read Only , and Blocked .
 Current Write Cache Policy Displays the current write cache policy.
-The possible values are as follows: Write-Through (WThru) The controller sends a data transfer completion signal to the host when the virtual drive has received all of the data and has completed the write transaction to the drive. l Write-Back (WBack) The controller sends a data transfer completion signal to the host when the controller cache has received all of the data in a drive write transaction.
-Data is written to the virtual drive in accordanc with policies set up by the controller.
-These policies include the amount of dirty and clean cache lines, the number of cache lines available, and the elapsed time from the last cache flush.
-Force Write Back.
+The possible values are as follows: ■ Write-Through (WThru) The controller sends a data transfer completion signal to the host when the virtual drive has received all of the data and has completed the write transaction to the drive. ■ Write-Back (WBack) The controller sends a data transfer completion signal to the host when the controller cache has received all of the data in a drive write transaction.
+Data is written to the virtual drive in accordance with policies set up by the controller.
+These policies include the amount of dirty and clean cache lines, the number of cache lines available, and the elapsed time from the last cache flush. ■ Force Write Back.
 Default Write Cache Policy Displays the default write cache policy of the virtual drive.
 Disable Background Initialization (BGI) Specifies whether background initialization is enabled or disabled.
 When BGI is enabled, the firmware runs the initialization process in the background.
 When BGI is disabled, the initialization process does not start automatically and does not run in the background.
-Read Cache Policy The read cache policy for the virtual drive.
-The possible values are as follows: Ahead: The controller reads sequentially ahead of requested data and stores the additional data i cache memory, anticipating that the data will be needed soon.
-This process speeds up reads for sequential data, but provides little improvement when accessing random data.
-Normal: Read-ahead capability is disabled.
+Read Cache Policy Displays the read cache policy for the virtual drive.
+For any profile, if the drive is an SSD drive, the No Read Aheadand Always Read Aheadoptions are displayed.
+However, No Read Ahead is the default read policy.
+The possible options follow: Default A virtual drive property that indicates whether the default read policy is Always Read Ahead or No Read Ahead.
+Always Read Ahead - Permits the controller to read sequentially ahead of the requested data and allows the controller to store the additional data in the cache memory.
+Here, the controller anticipates that the data is required frequently.
+Even though Always Read Ahead policy speeds up the reads for sequential data, but little improvement is seen when accessing the random data.
+No Read Ahead - Disables the Always Read Ahead capability of the controller.
 Drive Cache The disk cache policy for the virtual drive.
 The possible values are Unchanged , Enable , and Disable .
 Input/Output (I/O) The I/O policy for the virtual drive.
-The possible values are as follows: Direct: Data reads are not buffered in cache memory.
-Data is transferred to the cache and the hor concurrently.
+The possible values are as follows: ■ Direct : Data reads are not buffered in cache memory.
+Data is transferred to the cache and the host concurrently.
 If the same data block is read again, it comes from cache memory.
 (The I/O policy applies to reads on a specific virtual drive.
-It does not affect the read- ahead cache.)
-Cached: All reads are buffered in cache.
+It does not affect the read- ahead cache.) ■ Cached: All reads are buffered in cache.

-5.7 Managing Physical Drives
+5.8 Managing Physical Drives